 To learn more about what our key County or Regional volunteers do, download Role Descriptions for:

 At the 2014 Somerset ASA AGM, Kelly Podbury took over the role of Volunteer Co-ordinator from Fiona Bowen to support our clubs and fantastic volunteers.

 Emily Taylor gave a presentation to the General Meeting of Somerset ASA affiliated clubs on behalf of Kelly on 28 Nov 2015 at Ring O'Bells, Ashcott.
 Please let Kelly know how we can help and share your suggestions to recruit, develop, recognise and retain volunteers in your Clubs.

-Somerset ASA is pleased to be able to offer Bursary Funding!
+Somerset ASA is pleased to contribute to bursaries which support development.

-Funding is available for UKCC Level 1 and Level 2 Teacher and Coach Education Courses for all disciplines by submitting this application form to the County Development Officer Fiona Bowen.
+Funding is available for UKCC Level 1 and Level 2 Teacher and Coach Education Courses for all disciplines by submitting Swim England South West's application form to nominated County Officer Fiona Bowen.